- 10 Mar 2020

 Why aren’t the public told exactly where confirmed cases are?

-Contact tracing services work with patients and maintain their confidentiality.
-The interventions that contact tracing allows will protect other people and mean we don’t have to share details with those who are not affected or at risk.
+In line with data protection and patient confidentiality regulations, if you have tested positive your name and contact details will not be passed to others you have been in contact with, unless you have agreed to this.
+The interventions that contact tracing allows protect other people and mean we don’t have to share details with those who are not affected or at risk.

 Data gathered will be stored securely by NHS Scotland and safely destroyed as soon as possible after the pandemic.